-Why Do Dachshunds Sleep So Much?
+So Why Do Dachshunds Sleep So Much?
+Here’s Why!

 We understand that your Dachshund’s “excessive” sleeping might be a source of concern, especially when you know that doxies are considered to be energetic and lively animals.
 There are several reasons why your Dachshund could be suffering from sleepiness and we’ll explore each of these situations.

 As you may know, Dachshunds are hunting dogs.
 Thus, they normally sleep when they don’t hunt to conserve energy.
 This natural tendency could still be seen in modern dachshunds today.